-Sea to Sky Review is a quarterly electronic journal devoted to showcasing great writing from British Columbia, Canada, and specifically, in the Sea to Sky Corridor including Pemberton, Whistler, and Squamish.
+Sea to Sky Review is a quarterly electronic journal devoted to showcasing great writing from British Columbia, Canada, including the BC Lower Mainland and the Sea to Sky Corridor.
 We are a new literary journal featuring poetry and prose, but we also welcome interviews and reviews, artwork and photography.

 Sea to Sky Review does not currently pay contributors.
 We do guarantee that your work will remain on our domain permanently, and it will be in good company; all of the work in Sea to Sky Review will undergo a rigorous submission process.
 Our hope is that we can eventually offer a print journal anthology once a year.